Is Dosa healthy?

 Dosa is a moderate Glycemic Index recipe.
 Since, dosa has a high amount of rice which is rich in simple carbohydrates and it is fermented that is - it is pre digested, it does not prove to be a healthy option for diabetics.

 However, you can try other HEALTHY DOSA variations good for Diabetics.
 If using rice, use good quality unpolished rice.
 You can replace the rice with oats or ragi which will increase the fiber content and make recipes like Healthy Oats Dosa and Nachni Dosa.
 You can also add various other pulses like mung dal or soya to it and make recipes like Quick Mini Soya Dosas which will enhance the protein content and lower the glycemic index of the recipe.
+Buckwheat is a super food for vegetarians and this Diabetic friendly Buckwheat Dosa is a must to try.
 You can also add the crunch of various vegetables to it to which will further enhance its nutrient content.

 So, instead of going out and having the road side dosa which is made from oil that is re-fried a number of times, make a healthy and easy dosa at home.
 The road side vendors for sure are not taking care about the quality of fat that is going in your body .